-For the purposes of this NWP, the term 'plot project' means an experimental project when the water- based renewable energy generation units will be monitored to collect information on their performance and environmental effects at the project site.

-The discharge must not cause the loss of greater than 1/2-acre of waters of the United States, including the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse acre or 300 linear foot limits.
+For the purposes of this NWP, the term 'pilot project' means an experimental project wher the water-based renewable energy generation units will be monitored to collect information on their performance and environmental effects at the project site.
+The discharge must not cause the loss of greater than 1/2-acre of waters of the United States, including the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
+The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.